jrstevenjlab/jrstevenjlab.github.io/bylaws.md

 5. For any individual collaborator there can be no less than 12 hours between the end of one shift and the beginning of the next.
 Exceptions may be granted by the PDL.
 6. The activity of the RC "counts" toward the shift responsibilities for the RC's institution at the rate of one shift per day.
 7. If a shift goes unfilled, either by no-show or no-qualify, the incident will be brought to the attention of the Collaboration Board for possible action.
-8. Under exceptional circumstances, the shift scheduling and shift counting for an institution will be revised by Hall D Collaboration Executive Group.
+8. Under exceptional circumstances, the shift scheduling and shift counting for an institution will be revised by the Executive Group.

 ## [F Publications](#F) (Adopted August 10, 2015; revised July 18, 2018)
 {: #F }